GoogleCloudPlatform/gcsfuse/docs/semantics.md

 local machine are exactly the contents of a particular generation of the object backing that file (or the empty string if the file is newly created).

-Files may be opened for writing.
+Files may be opened for writing, which implicitly opens a particular inode.
 Modifications are reflected immediately in reads of the same inode by processes local to the machine using the same file system.
 After a successful `fsync` or a successful `close`, modifications to a file are guaranteed to be reflected in the underlying GCS object, assuming the backing object's generation number has not changed due to writes from another process.
 There are no guarantees about whether they are reflected in GCS after writing but before syncing or closing.

 Calling `fsync` or `close` on a file descriptor may result in a new generation of the object backing the file, as described above.
 In this case, gcsfuse does